funkman1/nexusACR/README.md

 &nbsp;&nbsp;&nbsp;1.2 Click Create in the top left corner

 &nbsp;&nbsp;&nbsp;1.3 On the Basics screen, make sure to choose the appropriate subscription and resource group that your VM will be associated with.

-You can also create a new resource group on this page.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can also create a new resource group on this page.

 &nbsp;&nbsp;&nbsp;1.4 Assign a unique name to your virtual machine